The requirement to provide access to documents

 - The Tribunal may also take into account:

-- the psychological and physical health and wellbeing of the patient or another person (however, serious harm is not
+- the psychological and physical health and wellbeing of the patient or another person (however, serious harm is not necessarily limited to physical or psychological injury).

 - prejudice or damage to the patient’s prospects of successful treatment or recovery.